Yeti: Curse of the Snow Demon

 Yeti: Curse of the Snow Demon is a 2008 horror film that was broadcast on the Sci Fi Channel on November 8, 2008.
 The film stars Carly Pope, Peter DeLuise, Ona Grauer, and Crystal Lowe.
 Its plot concerns a group of people who, after crashing their plane into the Himalayan Mountains, encounter the Yeti.
 This encounter sends them into a fight for survival.
-It is the 14th film in the Maneater Series.
+It is the fourteenth film in the Maneater film series.